As an Amazon Associate, I earn from qualifying purchases.

 a canning jar of dried garlic on a white board

-This dehydrated garlic recipe is such a simple way to preserve this delicious pantry staple!
-Learn how to make dried garlic in a food dehydrator or in the oven.
+My easy tutorial on dehydrating garlic is such a simple way to preserve this delicious pantry staple!
+I'll teach you how to make dried garlic in a food dehydrator or in the oven.

 Ingredients